josh-trien/scoop-poc/README.md

 # Trienpont Bucket

-Template bucket for [Scoop](https://scoop.sh), the Windows command-line installer.
+Trienpont bucket for [Scoop](https://scoop.sh), the Windows command-line installer.

 ## How to install Scoop